EXCLUSIVE-Shell CEO comes under pressure from within on renewables shift

 Sawan, who took office in January, has focused on improving Shell's operational performance and profitability by leaning more heavily on oil and gas operations, biofuels and electric vehicle charging.

-Shell has in recent months exited offshore wind projects in Ireland and France, sold its UK power retail business and said it was seeking to sell stakes in renewable projects in India to help boost returns.
+Shell has in recent months exited offshore wind projects in Ireland and France, sold its UK power retail business and said it was seeking to sell stakes in renewable projects in India.
 It is also weighing selling all or part of the Sonnen battery storage company it acquired in 2019, industry sources said.

 Shell decline to comment on the Sonnen sale process.